Hadiza Bawa-Garba case

 Jack Adcock, a 6-year-old child, was admitted to Leicester Royal Infirmary (LRI) on 18 February 2011.
 He died later that day, in part because of failings in his treatment.

-Dr Hadiza Bawa-Garba, the junior doctor who treated him (under the supervision of duty consultant Dr Stephen O'Riordan) and a nurse, Isabel Amaro, were subsequently found guilty of manslaughter on the grounds of gross negligence.
+Dr. Hadiza Bawa-Garba, the junior doctor who treated him (under the supervision of duty consultant Dr Stephen O'Riordan) and a nurse, Isabel Amaro, were subsequently found guilty of manslaughter on the grounds of gross negligence.
 Both were subsequently struck off their respective professional registers, although Bawa-Garba had that decision overturned at appeal.

 There is an ongoing debate about the judgements against Bawa-Garba, partly around Bawa-Garba's personal culpability versus a context of systemic failures, and partly around the possible use of her reflective notes about her own practice as evidence.

 Background

 In 2010, the Medical Programme Board demonstrated almost a quarter of junior doctors dropped out of their NHS training in England after two years, and according to Unions, this was due to high workload.
 Denied by the department of Health, the BMA highlighted issues around the 'European Working Time Directive', shift patterns and understaffing.

 In 2016, a report issued by the Royal College of Physicians stressed "gaps in rotas, poor access to basic facilities and an ever-growing workload" for doctors in training.
-Despite feeling valued by their patients, 80% of these doctors reported excessive stress, either ‘sometimes’ or ‘often’.
+Despite feeling valued by their patients, 80% of these doctors reported excessive stress, either 'sometimes' or 'often'.
 The report presented "a bleak picture of the conditions junior doctors currently face and the impact this is having on the patients they care for every day" and this was at "a harmful and unsustainable level".
-The problem of rota gaps and high levels of stress and its resulting effect on staff morale was also later emphasised at the 2017 BMA annual representative meeting.
+The problem of rota gaps and high levels of stress and its resulting effect on staff morale was also later emphasized at the 2017 BMA annual representative meeting.